Continuous Disclosure: Could Metlifecare deal be start of something bigger? Private equity sniffing around NZ

 Metlifecare's on-then-off-then-on-again takeover by a Swedish predator EQT has raised talk in the sector of further M&A activity involving the same business.

-Once Metlife is hoovered up at the newly-lowered $6/share, the Swedes could go even further, perhaps eyeing NZX-listed Oceania Healthcare and the unlisted Bupa NZ's care home assets.
-Nothing has been said in public about this so far but if that went ahead, it could be a $2b+ deal.
+Once Metlife is hoovered up at the newly-lowered $6 a share, the Swedes could go even further, perhaps eyeing NZX-listed Oceania Healthcare and the unlisted Bupa NZ's care home assets.
+Nothing has been said in public about this so far but if that went ahead, it could be a $2b-plus deal.

-The Commerce Commission would be unlikely to look askance at the Swedes, speculation is, due to assets being widely held and a deep and evolving market with many operators housing the 43,000 kiwis in residence.
+The Commerce Commission would be unlikely to look askance at the Swedes, the speculation has it, due to assets being widely held and a deep and evolving market with many operators housing the 43,000 kiwis in retirement residences.

 READ MORE: